dymmond/esmerald/docs/en/docs/routing/webhooks.md

 ### Using the APIView to generate webhooks

-Since Esmerald supports class based views, that also means you can also use them to generate webhooks.
+Since Ravyn supports class based views, that also means you can also use them to generate webhooks.

 ```python